lsst/dp1_lsst_io/docs/products/images/index.rst

 The `schema browser <https://sdm-schemas.lsst.io/>`_ includes tables of image metadata (``ObsCore``).

-All image data products are available via the butler, SIA, and TAP services.
+Image data products are available via the butler, SIA, and TAP services.
 See the following resources to get started with these services:

 * :doc:`/tutorials/index`